-Students have the task of planning a process engineering plant based on a general assignment.
-This includes process development and selection on the basis of alternative evaluations, quantity and energy balances, process and RI flow diagrams, design of the main equipment, installation planning and a profitability analysis.
-Due to the varying complexity of the tasks, individual sub-areas may be weighted or detailed.
+The students have the task of planning a process engineering plant on the basis of a general task.
+This includes process development and selection on the basis of alternative evaluations, mass and energy balances, process and PI-diagrams, design of the main equipment, installation planning and a profitability analysis.
+Due to the varying complexity of the tasks, detailing of individual sub-areas can take place.
 The work is carried out in teams of 8-10 students, which are put together by lot.
-The team has the task to organize itself as a team and also its own work and to apply the knowledge of all courses learned during the study.
-The group reports weekly on the results achieved and the work planned both in a report and through a presentation.
-The project concludes with final presentations by all participants and usually a field trip to an industrial company to discuss the results.
+The team has the task to organize itself as a team and to apply the knowledge of all courses learned during the course of study.
+The group reports weekly about the achieved results and the planned work both in a report and through a lecture.
+The project concludes with final presentations of all participants and usually a field trip to an industrial company to discuss the results.

 Students can work under real project conditions.
 This includes dealing with time pressure, meeting deadlines, and making decisions even based on limited information.
 They are able to use the knowledge acquired in the previous courses and obtain missing information in a timely manner.
-In addition, students will be able to write their results in scientifically correct reports, prepare and give presentations, work in a team, manage their own work, and resolve conflicts during the work process.
+In addition, students will be able to express their findings in scientifically correct reports, prepare and deliver presentations, work in a team, manage their own work, and resolve conflicts during the work process.